How Hypnosis Helps You Quit Smoking

 The average ex-smoker has tried to quit smoking seven times before being successful.
 Knowing this quit smoking fact is often relieving to smokers that are working to quit.
 The next time you quit smoking, may be the last time.

 You may know people who have quit smoking 'cold turkey' only to immediately start gaining weight or start another bad habit.
 Once a habit is created, it can be difficult to 'simply' quit.
-Removing the habit action (smoking), will not always remove the habit sequence (trigger, craving, smoking).
-Therefore, removing the cigarettes from your habit will not always remove the craving.
+Removing the habit action (smoking), will not always change the habit sequence (trigger, craving, smoking).
+Therefore, taking cigarettes from your habit will not always reduce the craving.
 If the craving to smoke is still present, a person may substitute 'lesser' habits and remain more likely to take up smoking again.

 People sometimes describe trying to quit smoking like two different people arguing in their head.
 One part wants to quit and another part wants to smoke.
 This is normal for anyone trying to stop a habit.
-Professional hypnotherapy helps end these internal arguments.
+Consulting Hypnotist helps end these internal arguments.

-Directly addressing and "removing" the cravings, the behaviors, makes it much more comfortable to quit smoking.
+Directly addressing the cravings and the behaviors, makes it much more comfortable to quit smoking.
 Though, of course, there is still effort required.

 People that have prior quit smoking attempts often report increased cravings, difficulty concentrating, and irritability when they stopped smoking.
 I work to control this side of the smoking habit too.
 After one to two sessions of hypnosis with me, most people report no cravings, no irritability, and an increased sense of calmness and focus.
 This makes quitting smoking so much more comfortable.
 People that have smoked for 50 years are surprised when, the morning after a quit smoking session, there is no craving to smoke.
 They feel calm.
 They have quit smoking and can now continue modifying any remaining behaviors with this habit.